Skip to content

 PatentBrief

-Granted 1983activeExpired 1997Owned by Massachusetts Institute of TechnologyInvented by Ronald L. Rivest, Adi Shamir, Leonard M. Adleman
+Granted 1983ExpiredExpired 2000Owned by Massachusetts Institute of TechnologyInvented by Leonard M. Adleman, Ronald L. Rivest, Adi Shamir

 Original patent title: “Cryptographic communications system and method

-• Does not cover symmetric encryption systems where the same key is used for both encoding and decoding.
+• Does not cover symmetric encryption systems where the same key is used for both encryption and decryption.

-• Does not cover methods of key exchange that do not rely on the specific M^e (mod n) and C^d (mod n) transformations described in the claims.
+• Does not cover cryptographic methods that do not rely on modular exponentiation (M^e mod n) for encryption and decryption.

 These exclusions are unique to PatentBrief — derived from the actual claim language, not patent-office boilerplate.